 Jesus’ birth is not exactly on the Jubilee cycle used to measure time through the rest of the Bible.
 His age 12 visit to Jerusalem was the millennium celebration in his life, which was the Jubilee.

 Using this epoch creates considerable numbers of negative dates which cause confusion.

 The modern calendar is built with this epoch, yet the modern calendar uses a slightly different year length.
 Use of this epoch, but with the Bible’s calendar would cause dates off by a little which would be still more confusing.
 There is already the problem of date drift caused by the different year lengths used in the western world.

 The Bible Time project is now many years old.
 In recent work the project has started minimizing the use of the "FE" or Exodus Epoch dates.

 Initially the FE system allowed debate on dates measured from the Exodus, without the tension of the long rendering of Genesis 5 and 11 contributing to the debate.
 The FE Epoch date system also allows for dates with only 4 digit years which initially felt more natural.

 But, it often takes space to state dates using 2 different notations and it leads to the problem of negative year numbers for events before the Exodus.
 Negative years don’t happen for dates since Adam using the AA system.
-(Of course negative dates still do occur for creation week dates but there are no known dated events in this era.)

 As you read through Bible Time articles, note the AA and FE notations are there to precisely indicate the system used to label the date.